kentonlam/rina.fyi/site/index.md

 title: Home
 ---

-Hi there, you can call me Katrina or Kait.
-I'm a computer science + maths graduate looking for _something_.
+Hi there, you can call me Kait (or Katrina if you want to scare me, or Rina some other times).
+I'm a computer science + maths graduate looking for what to do next.

-Most of my experience is in &ldquo;modern&rdquo; web development but I'm more interested in compilers and programming language theory, as well as theoretical computer science.
+Most of my experience is in &ldquo;modern&rdquo; web development but I'm more interested in compilers and programming language theory, as well as formal methods.

 Sometimes, I do coding problems and puzzles like Advent of Code.
 Functional programming is very cool and everyone should do more of that!